rhiga2/notes/computer_science/distributed_systems.md

 # Transactions
+## Race Conditions
+* Dirty Read: One client sees an uncommited write.
+* Dirty Write
+* Read Skew
+* Lost Updates
+* Write Skew: Concurrent writes lead to invariant being violated.
+* Phantom Reads: Write in one query changes the read results in another query.
+*

+## Snapshot Isolation
+* Transactions do not see partial effects of concurrent transactions.
+*

 ## Write-Write Conflicts
 * Lost writes: concurrent writes clobber one another
 * Atomic write: object is locked during read-modify-write cycle of an update